ADVANTICS/documentation/charge-controllers/evcc_configuration/generalities.md

     energy_capacity = 0

 Energy capacity of the battery, in Wh.
-Optional but recommended.
+Required for bidirectional power transfers.
+Otherwise it is optional but recommended.
 Used for various informational calculations (SoC, remaining time, etc.).

 Default to 0 Wh.